fintermobilityas/BrakePedal.NETStandard/README.md

 # Brake Pedal

 `Brake Pedal` is a general purpose throttling and rate limiting library.
-The code was forked from [WebApiThrottle](https://github.com/stefanprodan/WebApiThrottle).
-It's currently in use at [Pangea](https://gopangea.com).
+The code was forked from https://github.com/emmekappa/BrakePedal.

 The core library provides the following features: